 Column F, 'Task Text': This column is the information that you want answered.

-Column G, 'Task Type': L2L has multiple types of answers to tasks to choose from depending on the question asked; description, input, long input, yes/no, checkbox, dropdown, date/time, numeric.
+Column G, 'Task Type': Choose the answer type that fits the question.
+Available task types include description, input, long input, yes/no, checkbox, dropdown, date/time, and numeric.

 Column H, 'Allow not Applicable': This option allows your users to not answer that question if it doesn't apply to the situation.
 The column needs a yes/no response.